Best Apps for Digital Nomads

 APPS TO SOAK UP THE CULTURE

 GPSmyCity is a tool for self-guided walking tours.
 It covers over 6,500 self-guided walks in 1,000+ cities worldwide so you can use it pretty anywhere.
-All you have to do is download the app, choose a city and turn on GPS.
+You must download the app, choose a city, and turn on GPS.
 It will display a tour guide with pinned destinations, and when you turn it on, GPSmyCity will guide you from one point to another.
 My favorite feature?
 This app works offline, so you don’t need to use your data bundle or look for WiFi spots!
 You can just walk, enjoy your journey and learn about the city.

 Traveling for a long time may already make you tired of being away from home.
 While staying in hotel rooms, where no one bothers you, you start to feel lonely.
 In multicultural hostels, you meet only remote workers focused on their work or travelers who stop for a while.
 What to do to feel a home vibe when you are away from your homeland?
 The solution is Homestay.